RatnadeepKorde/Simple.website-/README.md

-## Simple Professional website using CSS3 and Bootstrap
+## Simple Professional website using HTML,CSS3,JAVASCRIPT and BOOTSTRAP